SayantanRC/Migrate-files/troubleshooting.md

 4. Reboot.
 You should now get a prompt to continue restore via the helper app.
 If not, check [the section "Migrate Helper apk"](https://github.com/SayantanRC/Migrate-files/blob/master/troubleshooting.md#migrate-helper-apk)

 If you want to flash another migrate zip file, clean the "backup" folder created in step 1.
 Extract another zip file as in step 2, go to TWRP and flash the already downloaded "twrp_extract.zip" file again.

-## Segmentation fault
-The error "Segmentation fault" is related to kernel.
-This is mostly observed in KangarooX kernel for `whyred` (Redmi Note 5).
-People encountering this are requested to change the kernel and retry backup.